0xABADCAFE/php8-playground/docs/jit_inline_analysis.md

 }
 ```

-The loop was been intentionally designed to make unrolling difficult to make the generated code easier to understand.
+The loop was intentionally designed to make unrolling difficult to make the generated code easier to understand.
 The first step is for PHP to convert the above source code into _PHP Opcode_ which is the low-level bytecode that is cached and executed by Zend Engine.

 Using the awesome [Vulcan Logic Dumper](https://github.com/derickr/vld) tool, we can see what this intermim opcode looks like: